themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 * [The Mindful Bit](http://themindfulbit.com)
 * [NerdQuery](http://nerdquery.com)

-Drag the window's edge until it's as narrow as you can make it, then expand it slowly and watch as the elements and font sizes grow and respond to the changing width of the browser.
-All these sites use the tools and techniques we discuss here.
+Drag the window's edge until it's as narrow as you can make it, then expand it slowly and watch as the page elements and fonts grow and respond to the changing width of the browser.
+All these sites use the exact same tools and techniques we discuss here.

 #### Who is this for?

-By necessity, this is a more technical topic than we've discussed on this show before.
+By necessity, this is a more technical topic than we've discussed on the show before.
 Still, we believe it's one that's relevant to a large number of our listeners, many of whom have personal blogs or reference sites.

 To get the most out of this tutorial, you will probably need to be comfortable with a few things first:

 * Simple HTML/CSS
 * Basic web design principles
 * Running a given command in the terminal
-* Text editing, using whatever raw text editor you prefer
+* Text editing, using whatever plain-text editor you prefer
 * Running a web server on your local machine

 If you don't meet any of the above criteria, don't worry.
 There are many tutorials available on the web or in books that can help you get up to speed.
 You still may pick up something by listening in and reading through the show notes, so stick with us.